 - Gifts – small tokens of your appreciation, or something to keep a small child entertained so you don’t have to listen to them cry on a 200 km bus ride.

-- Cygolite – these are actually bicycle lights but they slip easily off the mounting bracket and are incredibly bright (think car headlight), waterproof, rugged, and run about 4 hours continuously on a single charge of the lithium polymer batteries.
-Amazing for night hikes; our naturalist guides always beg us to sell ours after they see them in action.
+- Cygolite – Amazing for night hikes; our naturalist guides always beg us to sell ours after they see them in action.
+Actually it’s a bicycle light but they slip easily off the mounting bracket and are incredibly bright (think car headlight), waterproof, rugged, and run about 4 hours continuously on a single charge of the lithium polymer batteries.

-- Kindle – we are avid readers and firmly believe the Kindle is the single best innovation for travel in the last 25 years (digital cameras are a close second)!
+- Kindle – we are avid readers and firmly believe the Kindle paperwhite e-ink is the best innovation for travel in the last 10 years (cell phones and digital cameras are pretty good too but they’re older)!
 Download a good guidebook and something to read while swinging in a hammock on the beach, when the ferry is a couple of hours late, or you miss your bus and have to wait for the next one.

 - Victorinox Nail Clipper – a nail clipper sounds frivolous but can prevent a lot of bloodshed.
 Untrimmed toenails will cut into the adjacent toes on a long hike.
 Handy if you forget to do it before you leave or stay for a couple of weeks and they grow.
 The knife blade is sharp as a razor and the scissors are indispensable for cutting mole foam and surgical tape to cover the cut if you forget to clip.